C-essential surfaces in (3-manifold, graph) pairs

-Let $C$ be a compression body and $T$ be a properly embedded graph in $C$.
-A connected component $\tau$ of $T$ is {\em trivial} in $C$ if it is one of four types: \begin{enumerate} \item {\em Bridge arc:} a single edge with both endpoints in $\bdd_+ C$ which is parallel to an arc in $\bdd_+ C$.
+Let $C$ be a compressionbody and $T$ be a properly embedded graph in $C$.
+A connected component $\tau$ of $T$ is {\em trivial} in $C$ if it is one of four types (see Figure \ref{fig:GammaCbdy}): \begin{enumerate} \item {\em Bridge arc:} a single edge with both endpoints in $\bdd_+ C$ which is parallel to an arc in $\bdd_+ C$.
 The disk of parallelism is called a {\em bridge disk}. \item {\em Vertical edge:} a single edge with one endpoint in $\bdd_+C$ and one endpoint in $\bdd_-C$ that is isotopic to $\{\text{point}\} \times I$.

 \item {\em Pod:} a graph with a single vertex in the interior of $C$ and with all valence 1 vertices lying in $\bdd_+C$ so that there is a disk $D$ with $\bdd D \subset \bdd_+C$ inessential in $\bdd_+C$ and so that $\tau \subset D$.
 The disk $D$ is called a {\em pod disk}.
 Each of the components of $D-\tau$ will be called a {\em bridge disk} as these components play the same role as bridge disks for bridge arcs.